 Employers turn to Epstein Becker Green, with its 50 years of employment law experience, for help in creating diverse and inclusive workplaces, mitigating the risk of litigation, and protecting their brand and reputation.
-Our Diversity, Equity & Inclusion Counseling group, which is made up of talented, diverse attorneys, provides counseling, training, and litigation services tailored to meet each client’s specific needs and goals.
+Our Diversity, Equity & Inclusion Counseling group, which is made up of talented attorneys with diverse experiences and backgrounds, provides counseling, training, and litigation services tailored to meet each client’s specific needs and goals.

 Epstein Becker Green helps employers in all industries develop and maintain effective DEI programs.
 We work with clients’ boards of directors and senior executives to institute best practices for a diverse workforce while keeping clients compliant with all applicable laws and regulations—federal, state, and local.
 Our attorneys take a practical approach, bringing to bear their own experience in both the private and public sectors and their extensive knowledge of employment law.

 Analysis and Advice

-Employers rely on us to gauge their current DEI posture, and to help them institute effective programs going forward.
+Employers rely on us to gauge their current DEI posture and to help them institute effective, compliant programs going forward.
 Our team works with companies to help them best assess the demographics of their company, identifying areas of underrepresented groups, and to audit compliance with existing DEI initiatives.
 We also work with companies to monitor and examine their workplace culture and climate.